JonathanMEdwards/subtext10/doc/language.md

 We believe that type systems are an essential formalism for language theoreticians and designers, but that many language users would prefer to obtain their benefits without having to know about them and write about them.

 Field names are nominal, which ironically means that their names are irrelevant (unlike structural systems where the spelling of a field’s name identifies it).
 Every time a field is defined a globally unique ID is assigned to it.
-There is a document-wide dictionary that maps these field IDs to their current name strings.
+There is a document-wide dictionary that maps these field IDs to their current names.
 Renaming a field just changes that dictionary entry.
 So the following two definitions look similar but define two different `a` fields.
 ```
 x: data {a: 0}
 y: data {a: 1}